bennettpeter/leanfront-mobile/README.md

-# MythTV Leanback Frontend (leanfront) mobile version: Android frontend for MythTV
+# MythTV Lean Frontend (leanfront) mobile version: Android frontend for MythTV

 Leanfront, mobile version, is a frontend for MythTV that runs on Android phones and tablets.
 It is a version of [leanfront](https://github.com/bennettpeter/leanfront) for mobile devices.
 Many features of the Android TV version are not provided in the mobile version.
 Leanfront, mobile version, supports playback of recordings and videos from MythTV.